Stade Ange Casanova

-Stade Ange Casanova (Stadiu Anghjulu Casanova) is a football stadium in Ajaccio, Corsica, France and was the home stadium of Gazélec Football Club Olympique Ajaccio.
-Its capacity is 8,000 people.
+The Stade Ange Casanova (Stadiu Anghjulu Casanova) is a stadium in Ajaccio on the French island of Corsica.
+It is the home ground of football club Gazélec Ajaccio.
+It has a capacity of 8,000 people.

-Stade Mezzavia was built in 1961.
+Formerly named the Stade Mezzavia, the stadium was built in 1961.
 It was renamed Stade Ange Casanova on 16 July 1994 in memory of Ange Casanova, ex-director of Gazélec.
 Before 1961, the club played at the Stade Miniconi.

-As of the 15th of February 2023.
-The stadium has ceased to host professional football matches, due to the liquidation of its ex-tenants, Gazélec Ajaccio.